cbaggers/cepl/docs/004 - user-defined-structs.md

 ### Gimme one!

-The first example above makes a slot of the given type (which must be a jungl compatible type).
+The first example above makes a slot of the given type (which must be a cepl compatible type).
 Like regular lisp structs, the way you make an instance of this our `our-data` type is using the `make-our-data` function passing in values using the keyword arguments.
 So for example:

 ```
      (defvar x (make-our-data :position (v!
 1 2 3) :val 5))